Jump to start of content

 The Longitudinal Knowledge Assessment (LKA) puts you in control by offering greater flexibility and faster feedback.
 Learn more below.
 Still have questions?
 Check out our new LKA microsite for more answers.

-Enrollment for the 2023 Longitudinal Knowledge Assessment (LKA®) is open until 6/30/23.
-Questions are offered on a quarterly basis , after which they expire and will no longer be available, so signing up early is a good idea so you don’t miss any.
-If you are due for an assessment in 2023 and the LKA is available in your discipline, you can enroll by signing into your ABIM Physician Portal
+Enrollment for the Longitudinal Knowledge Assessment (LKA®) opens 12/1 and remains open until 6/30.
+If you are due for an assessment in 2025 and the LKA is available in your discipline, you’ll be able to enroll beginning 12/1/24 by signing into your ABIM Physician Portal

-Remember, because a pass/fail decision isn’t made until the end of the 5-year LKA cycle, as long as you are already certified and continue to meet the LKA Participation Requirement and any other MOC requirements, you’ll be reported as certified the entire time.
-Even better, the LKA is included at no extra charge as part of your MOC fees.
+As long as you are already certified and continue to meet the LKA Participation Requirement and any other MOC requirements (i.e. MOC points and attestation), when you participate in the LKA you’ll be reported as certified the entire time.
+The LKA is included at no extra charge as part of your annual MOC fee.

 The LKA was designed with physicians' personal and professional needs in mind: greater flexibility, more convenience, increased relevancy and faster feedback.
 Learn more via the FAQs below, read testimonials from physicians participating in it, or check out our dedicated LKA website.
 The traditional, 10-year MOC exam will also remain available as an assessment option.